AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/theming.md

 ## Congratulations! {#congratulations}

-Congratulations, you have just created just updated and deployed a theme to AEM!
+Congratulations, you have just updated and deployed a theme to AEM!

 ### Next Steps {#next-steps}